-Equity ratio: Shareholders’ equity as a percentage of total capital.
+Equity ratio: Shareholders’ equity incl. interests as a percentage of total capital.

 Fair value: The amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm’s length transaction.

-Financial covenants: Agreements included in the terms of loan or bond agreements or in the form of side-agreements requiring the debtor to adhere to certain limits defined in terms of financial indicators.
+Financial covenant: Agreement included in the terms of loan or bond agreements or in the form of side-agreements requiring the debtor to adhere to certain limits defined in terms of financial indicators.

 FLAC: Abbreviation of “Financial liability at amortized cost”.